rdbeach/JsonQuery/README.md

 ## Additional Info

+The JSON string must start with braces {}.
+You cannot start with brackets [].

 Not sure what happens to other number types besides int.
 You may want to wrap floats in a string in your json, or just fork the code to suit your needs.

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.